Welcome to the 2021

 This site presents the genealogy of the Proschansky (Прощанский, Proschansky, Proshansky, Proschan) family of Turets, a small village in what is now Karelichy District of Hrodna Province, Belarus, about 90 km southwest of the capital city of Minsk.
 It also includes other families of Turets and Mir, as well as my maternal ancestors from the region of Andrezejewo in Poland and Kaunas in the Latvian-Lithuanian borderland.

 Turets is halfway between the towns of Karelichy and Mir (home of the famous Mir Yeshiva between 1815 and 1939).
 When my great-great-grandfather Leib Proschansky was born at the end of the 18th century, Turets had just passed from being part of the Polish-Lithuanian Commonwealth (Rzeczpospolita) to being part of the Russian Empire.
 When my grandfather Israel Proschansky was born in 1877, Turets remained Russian territory, part of Novogrudok District, Minsk Province.
-From around 1920 until the Second World War it was known as Turzec, in Stołpce District of Nowogródek Province, Poland.
+From around 1920 until the Second World War it was known as Turzec, in Stolpce District of Nowogródek Province, Poland.
 From 1944 until 1991 it was part of the Byelorussian Soviet Socialist Republic, and now the Republic of Belarus.

 Sometime in the 1870s, it seems the Proschanskys resettled in the larger town of Mir (see Reeva Kimble’s wonderful website on Mir), and in 1893 the first Proschansky emigrated from Mir to the U.S., Gershon (1865-1937).
 A year or two before, Gershon’s older sister Mariatcha had immigrated to Paris with her husband Rabbi Moise Chaim Elia Berman and infant son David.
 Gershon settled in Philadelphia, where he was soon joined by his wife Malke (Molly), who was his first cousin and a Proschansky even before marrying him.
 In the first decade of the 20th century, half of the population of Mir immigrated to the U.S., including almost all of the Proschanskys.
 Apart from the Philadelphia branch – many of whom took the name “Perry” – several Proschanskys settled in the Lower East Side of New York, including my grandfather Israel.
-Gershon and Israel’s sister Ester and her husband Leib Gordon’s children settled in Camaguey, Cuba, before coming to the U.S. A few family members immigrated to British Palestine before the Second World War, with only a few remaining behind in Mir.
+The children of Gershon and Israel’s sister Ester and her husband Leib Gordon settled in Camaguey, Cuba, before coming to the U.S. A few family members immigrated to British Palestine before the Second World War, with only a few remaining behind in Mir.

 If you're a descendant of Leib Proschansky of Turets, get in touch.